muhammadmustf564-cyber/Python-Projects/Student-Data/Python-Student-Programs/README.md

-# Python_Student_Programs
-Python practice programs: Counting student fails and filtering students

-# Python Student Programs
+# Python-Student-Programs
-This repository contains two beginner Python programs:

-1. `fail_count_subjects.py` - Counts how many subjects each student has failed based on marks.
+A collection of simple Python programs focused on processing student data using dictionaries, nested data structures, loops, conditions, and basic calculations.

+## 📚 Programs Included

-2. `students_above 2_fail.py` - Prints students who have more than 2 failed subjects.
+* **Students-Above-2-Fail** — Identifies students who have failed in more than two subjects.
+* **Fail-Count-Students** — Calculates the number of failed subjects for each student based on their marks.

-These programs help practice loops, dictionaries, and conditional statements in Python.
+These programs help practice Python data structures and basic data-processing logic through student-related examples.

-**Author:**
-Istikhar Naz